ruthlessrider/VariisDeconstruction/README.md

 ```

 # Content Listing
 Upon receiving a successful response related to account data, the app will make multiple further calls to the same `https://api.coreplatformx.com/graphql/` endpoint.
 For the sake of brevity, not all calls will be listed in this document.
 Most of the calls relate to UI-based criteria (size of the items on screen, URLs for class hero images and instructor images), though this section does include calls for the listing of available content/classes.
+The app appears based heavily on React Native, with responses to many of the aforementioned calls following common formats that generate the user interface for both iOS and Android.
+This example relates to querying class data/listings;

 A **POST** request is sent to the aforementioned endpoint with the following payload;
 ```